CHELAN RIDGE COMMUNITY ASSOCIATION

-Fire in the western states appears to be a new norm but minimizing the affects by controlling the impact in the cooler forested environment we enjoy gives you (us) a decided advantage over communities on open, hot, windy slopes of cheat grass.
-We are fortunate to have many resources available to aid in preparation for fire in forest lands versus no preparation efforts to stop grassland fires for communities like those involved in the devastating fires in Chelan and Sleepy Hollow.
+Fire in the western states appears to be a new norm but minimizing the affects by controlling the impact in the cooler forested environment gives us a decided advantage over communities on open, hot and windy slopes of cheat grass.
+We are fortunate to have many resources available to aid in preparation for fire in forest lands.

-We have had numerous successful Fire Safe Community Chipping Programs including spring and fall clean up opportunities.
-We continue to evaluate the need for additional participation with the Cascadia Soil Conservation and the DNR.
-Stay tuned for emails announcing future events and action required.
-Included in our fire improvement objectives are couplers for our existing hydrants and investigations how we can add workable hydrants on Chelan Ridge Road.
+We have had numerous successful Fire Wise Community Chipping Programs including spring and fall clean-up opportunities These include tree limbing, thinning and brush removal.
+We continue to evaluate the need for additional participation with Cascadia Soil Conservation and the DNR.

-Also, we are seeking solutions to fire departments drawing down our PUD storage tank during wild land fire events in our immediate area-goal being to maintain critical levels to fight fires in our development.
-Our overall objective is to maintain our Fire Safe Community status which requires periodic Cascadia audits by individual properties-expect that will happen again next season.
+We are seeking solutions to any local fire department drawing down our PUD water storage tank during wild land fire events in our immediate area.
+The objective is to maintain critical water levels to fight fires within our development.
+The Grounds Committee objectives also include maintaining our Fire Wise Community status.
+This requires periodic Cascadia visual audits of individual properties.

-The Chelan Fire Chief is suggesting our community follow daily burning restrictions required for burning agricultural piles even for yard waste burning-permits.
-He is adamantly opposed to burning yard waste within communities like ours.
-There are designated "free of charge" days to take yard waste to Chelan, tree trimmings can normally be hauled to the recycling center for a fee and needles can be taken to the city dump or left at the curb with your name on it for Zippy's to pickup for $5 per bag.
+The Chelan Fire Chief has suggested our neighborhood community follow daily burning restrictions required for burning agricultural waste piles; even for yard waste.
+Tree trimmings can usually be hauled to the recycling center for a fee and evergreen tree needles can be taken to the city dump where property owners may be directed to the recycling center with large amounts of raked needles.

-Although our community is considered at moderate risk due to where we are situated and a good community plan, we are reminded by the DNR that maintaining our plan and following the audits is important to keep us as safe as possible from the unexpected.
-Please follow corrective measures outlined by the DNR audits and the CRCA Fire and Weed Committee's letters sent out for each lot.
+Although our community is considered at moderate risk due to where we are situated in a heavily forested area, and even with a Fire Wise Community plan in place, we are reminded by Cascadia that maintaining our Fire Wise plan throughout the year and following their visual audits and suggestions will help keep us as safe as possible.
+Please follow all corrective measures outlined by their visual audits as well as the CRCA Grounds Committee individual property visual audits.

 Noxious Weed Control

-Vegetation Management is a complex issue in a community.
-Chelan County manages weed spraying on the county roads within our community and they are by far the experts, as they follow a strict regimen of spray programs to establish roadways clean of noxious weeds while maintaining grasses for erosion control.
+The Chelan County manages weed spraying on the county roads within our neighborhood community along Ridgeview Drive, Navarre Drive and Upper Ridge Road and they are by far the experts, as they follow a strict regimen of spray programs to establish roadways clean of noxious weeds while maintaining grasses for erosion control.
 They will generally spray our county roads in the neighborhood twice a year.
-But we have property within the association like private roads (Chelan Ridge Road, private lanes/drives and Upper Ridge Road) that are not managed by the county.
-Also, private lots/residences have issues when noxious weeds invade our community.
-As a rule, everyone does a good job of pulling or spraying out problem weeds on their own property.
-We have many sources of weed seed to the windward side of our community which are largely under-managed: State highway below us and the B-Line access roadway are two sources the Fire and Weed Committee have identified.
-The main culprit is Diffuse and Russian Knapweed which is a mandatory control weed for our County.
+However, we have property within the association along Chelan Ridge Road that is not managed by the county.
+Also, private lots and residences have long lasting issues when noxious weeds invade our community.
+There are many sources of weed seed to the windward side of our community which are largely under-managed.
+These include the State highway and the B-Line access roadway which are two sources for invasion the Grounds Committee have identified.
+The main noxious weed culprits are Diffuse and Russian Knapweed which are mandatory control weeds for Chelan County.

-Knapweed generally grows in recently disturbed, dry soil conditions, grows absent irrigation and provides a food source for many of our native pollinators plus feral western honeybees.
-Although Russian Knapweed have an attractive purple flower that native bumblebee particularly like, it's our Committee’s suggestion that our Association counteract the eradication of the weed with additional flowering plants that are not considered noxious and will service the bumblebee needs as well.
-For a list of bee friendly plants that you can plant to help the Community bumblebees and other pollinators see below.
+Knapweed generally grows in recently disturbed, dry soil conditions and can grow in areas of absent irrigation and provides a food source for many of our native pollinators plus feral western bumblebees.
+Although Russian Knapweed has an attractive purple flower that native bumblebees particularly like, it is the Grounds Committee’s suggestion that our neighborhood community counteract the eradication of the weed with additional flowering plants that are not considered noxious and will service the bumblebee needs as well.
+Knapweed flowers are seen in various colors: white, rose and purple.